MichaelCurrin/workflow-builder/index.md

 This setup can work for Jekyll projects too.
 Just make sure you add `jekyll` gem to `Gemfile` and add a build step:

+#### Jekyll

+This will:

+1. Set up a container with Ruby and Jekyll 4 installed.
+2. Install any dependencies in `Gemfile`.
+3. Build the site to `_site` directory.

 ```yaml
 steps:
   # ...

   - name: Build 🏗
     run: bundle exec jekyll build --trace
 ```